stephanieleary/HTML-Import-2/readme.txt

 == Changelog ==

+= 2.6 =
+* Removed ancient magic runtime quotes call, wow.
+* Checking for empty string instead of empty() to allow for directories named '0' or similar
+* Bail out earlier if XML can't be loaded, to avoid fatal errors
+* More efficient link rewriting
 = 2.5.1 =
 * Fixed warnings and notices related to the custom category walker.
 * Fixed bug where the page parent option displayed incorrectly in sites with no published pages.